wkolowski/Type-Theory-Wishlist/README.md

 ### The status of primitive constants

 Primitive constants are used to include in type theory various types known from more mainstream languages, like ints, floats, arrays, etc.

-### Refinement types

-The idea is to have, for a type T, lots of its subtypes of the form {x : T | P} where P is some decidable property that the typechecker can reason about.

-See:
-- F* language - refinements types work pretty well here and are very useful.